Bear Swamp State Forest

-Welcome to the Bear Swamp Nordic Ski Trail.
+Welcome to the Bear Swamp State Forest.
 Located on two state forests of 3,316 acres in Cayuga County, this area is known for its nordic ski trail, and its large wetland and creek that bisect the forest.
 The ski trail system, over 13 miles in length, was developed with volunteer help in the 1980's.
 The trail has become increasingly popular, and was improved in 1993 by DEC.
 There is also a long multiple use trail on the forest here on can mountain bike, hike, snowmbile or horseback ride.
 Parts of this trail are accessbile for those with mobility issues.

 The cross country ski trail is accessed via three parking lots on state forest land.
 The west entrance is just off Route 41A and Harnett Road, and behind the lodge.
 This parking lot gives access to the west loop of the trail, with a warm-up short loop of 1.75 miles.
 The complete loop is just under 3 miles, and includes a gradual climb from Guidepost 5 west to the parking lot.

 The south entry point is the parking lot about .25 miles north along the Bear Swamp Road from its intersection with the Iowa Road.
 Trails branch out north of the parking lot, with a short loop of 1.33 miles.
 The north entry point is at the end of the Curtin Road, about 1.5 miles from Route 41A.
 From there, a trail leads south along the Bear Swamp Road and connects with the main trail system.

 These locations and education aids are located on the ground as numbered signs.
 The map shows their location at strategic points along the trail system, so the skier can use the map, guide posts, and a compass to orient on the 13-mile trail system.
 A brief story about the forest history, present use, or future management appears in this brochure corresponding to the guidepost location on the forest.